Hyperfoil/qDup/README.md

 ## Debug
 qDup.jar starts a json server with a few endpoints at hostname:31337
+* `/state` - GET the active state
+* `/stage` - GET the current run stage [setup, run, cleanup]
-* `/active` - the active commands and their current output
+* `/active` - GET the active commands and their current output
+* `/session` - GET the active ssh sessions
+* `/session/:sessionId` - POST a string to send it to the remote session. ^C will send a ctrl+c
-* `/latches` - the timestamp each latch was reached
+* `/signal` - the timestamp each signal was reached or the remaining count for each signal
+* `/signal/:name` - POST a number to set the current signal count
+* `/timer` - GET the command timers that track start and end time for each command
-* `/counters` - the current value for eah counter
+* `/counter` - GET the current value for eah counter
+* `/waiter` - GET the waiting commands for all signal names
 * `/pendingDownloads` - what files are queued for download from which hosts